ifireball/btsync-app/README.md

 ## Compatibility

 The AppImage is (hopefully) built in such a way that would enable it to run on many Linux distributions.
-That being said, it had only been tested on Fedora 20 so far.
+That being said, it had only been tested on the following OSes so far:

+- Fedora 20
+- Ubuntu 14.10

+The binary downloadable AppImage was also tested and shown not to run on the following OSes.
+It is quite likely that running the build system on thos OSes will result in a working AppImage for them:

+- RHEL/CentOS 6.x

 Binary components included in the AppImage are currtly compatible only with 64bit intel-based processors (x86-64).
 Patches to add components for other